Year of Call:

 In the last year, in addition to the matters set out above, Nick was instructed by tPR in confidential proceedings, in three major professional negligence actions involving pension schemes, was appointed to the Litigation Committee of the Association of Pension Lawyers, and has given talks on indexation, professional negligence issues, and equalising for the effect of unequal GMPs.

 Ongoing work includes:

-- cross-over advisory work in Pensions and Financial Services (see Pensions Misselling: cracks in the system (New Law Journal, May 2018))
+- cross-over advisory work in Pensions and Financial Services (see Pensions Misselling: cracks in the system (New Law Journal, May 2018)); and